FelixTheStudent/cellpypes/README.md

 -   Not enough separation.
 If two classes are highly similar, such as CD4+ and CD8+ T cell subsets, cells in the noisy class border may be positive for rules from both classes.
-By default, cellpypes sets them to `Unassigned`, but this behaviour can be controlled with the `replace_overlap_with` argument in `classify` and `plot_classes`.
+By default, cellpypes sets them to `Unassigned`, but this behavior can be controlled with the `replace_overlap_with` argument in `classify` and `plot_classes`.

 ### How is DE different from cluster markers?